Within Close Range: The Checkered Beacon

 landing my half-clogged foot on the step’s metal edge.

-I plunge toward a stair-ful of surprised friends
+I plunge toward a staircase-ful of surprised friends

 and unsuspecting.